Astha-Patel30/PDf-to-Audio-converter/README.md

 # PDf-to-Audio-converter
-PDf to Audio converter Python mini project
+This is python mini project which convert PDF file into Audio.